lintsai/Shedlock/README.md

 ## ShedlockWithRedis

-Use Shedlock with Embedded Redis implement the cluster scheduled
+Use Shedlock with Embedded Redis implement the cluster scheduled.

+Use sentinel cluster mode need set "spring.redis.sentinel=true" and "spring.redis.sentinel.*" properties.

 "spring.redis.sentinel.nodes" in properties can implement sentinel cluster with Redis.

+"server.port" and "spring.redis.port" should be different, then Actuator can use.

-use spring cache can sync data in memory with different service.
+Use spring cache can sync data in memory with different service.

 - Reference: